• Technical Expertise

 Handling marketing and sponsorship proposals, delivering public presentations, creating technical documentation and reports, and collaborating with over 40 peer colleges.

-• Tufts Solar Vehicle Project
+• Tufts Solar Vehicle Project (TSVP) Medford, MA

-(July 2024 - Aug 2024)
+President Aug 2024 – Aug 2025

 • Tufts University

-Electrical Engineering Junior
+Senior majoring in Electrical Engineering

-(Sep 2022 - Sep 2026)
+(Sep 2022 - May 2026)

 • Point Grey Secondary School